Clear aligners: ClearCorrect

 ClearCorrect, LLC, based in Round Rock, Texas, was established in 2006.
 The company distributes its product throughout the United States, and in 2011 was named the fastest-growing health company in America by Inc. magazine.
 It has been reported that in 2017 its clear align system had been used to treat about 80,000 patients.

 ClearCorrect was founded in Houston, Texas, by Willis Pumphrey, Jr., a dentist.
 In 2001, Pumphrey started using Invisalign.
 He decided to switch to OrthoClear, because of the way OrthoClear manufactured its aligners and because of its reduced lab fees.
 When manufacture of Orthoclear ceased, Pumphrey had 400 patients in treatment.
 With no other options available, he started his own company to complete his patients' clear aligner treatment.

-SmileWhite

-SmileWhite is an established provider of clear aligners for teeth straightening, founded in 2019 in Leeds, England.
-The company has quickly established itself as a trusted name in the field of clear aligner dentistry, with a reputation for utilizing experienced dentists to ensure safe and effective results.

-SmileWhite employs the latest technology and innovative techniques to create customized clear aligners that are comfortable and tailored to each patient's unique needs.
-The company's commitment to quality care and attention to detail has earned them a loyal customer base and a prominent position in the industry.

-In addition to their dedication to quality care, SmileWhite is an active member of several prominent dental associations, including the DIA dental implant association, the Fair Price Charter, and the TWA Teeth Whitening Association.
-These affiliations underscore the company's commitment to staying abreast of the latest developments in dental technology and ensuring that patients receive safe, effective, and affordable treatments.

-Direct to Consumer Brands
+Direct-to-consumer brands

 SmileDirectClub

 SmileDirectClub, based in Nashville, Tennessee, was launched in 2014 as an alternative to in-office clear aligners.
-The company offers direct-to-consumer clear aligner service which can be availed from home, without having to see a dentist.
-This allows them to price aligners at half of the other competitors.
-The company faces criticism from the orthodontic community because of no involvement of a physical dentist.
+The company offered direct-to-consumer clear aligner service which can be used from home, without having to see a dentist.
+This allowed them to price aligners at half of the other competitors.
+The company faced criticism from the orthodontic community because of no involvement of a physical dentist.
 Similar startups have also launched in different parts of the world.
+In September 2023, SmileDirectClub filed for bankruptcy, before shutting down completely in December 2023, leaving thousands of customers without any support.

+Smile White

+Smile White is a UK-based company that offers clear aligners.
+In June 2023, the brand was acquired by dentists Hussein and Hassan Dalghous, known on TikTok as TwinDentists.